MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Handling resolution failures {#client-failures}

-If an SVCB query results in a SERVFAIL error, transport error, or timeout, and DNS exchanges between the client and the recursive resolver are cryptographically protected (e.g. using TLS {{!RFC7858}} or HTTPS
+If a SVCB query results in a SERVFAIL error, transport error, or timeout, and DNS exchanges between the client and the recursive resolver are cryptographically protected (e.g. using TLS {{!RFC7858}} or HTTPS
 {{!RFC8484}}), the client MUST NOT fall back to non-SVCB connection